How Lucidites Use Lucidchart: Diagrams from Quality Assurance

 Welcome to another round of “How Lucidites Use Lucidchart” (if you’ve missed our other articles, check out the bottom of this page to catch up).

 We’ve talked about how Lucid employees use Lucidchart to determine a product strategy, pitch new features, and design those features.
 Throughout that process, our Quality Assurance team works with designers, product managers, and developers to make sure our products function exactly as they should before we send those features out to you.
-As Senior Manager of Quality Assurance, Craig C Randall leads QA for both Lucidchart and Lucidpress, and he shared some of the ways that Lucidchart makes testing easier.
+As Senior Manager of Quality Assurance, Craig C Randall leads QA for Lucidchart, and he shared some of the ways that Lucidchart makes testing easier.

 Using mind maps during mob testing